Islamic State: Supporters

 A United Nations report from May 2015 showed that 25,000 "foreign terrorist fighters" from 100 countries had joined "Islamist" groups, many of them working for IS or al-Qaeda.

 According to a June 2015 Reuters report that cited "jihadist ideologues" as a source, 90% of IS's fighters in Iraq were Iraqi, and 70% of its fighters in Syria were Syrian.
 The article stated that the group had 40,000 fighters and 60,000 supporters across its two primary strongholds in Iraq and Syria.
 According to scholar Fawaz Gerges writing in ISIS: A History, some "30 percent of the senior figures" in IS's military command were former army and police officers from the disbanded Iraqi security forces, turned towards Sunni Islamism and drawn to IS by the US de-Ba'athification policy following the U.S. invasion of Iraq.

 A 2014 analysis of 2,195,000 Arabic-language social media posts cited by The Guardian had 47% of the postings from Qatar, 35% from Pakistan, 31% from Belgium and almost 24% from the UK classified as supportive of IS.
 According to a 2015 poll by Pew Research Center, Muslim populations of various Muslim-majority countries have overwhelmingly negative views of IS, with the highest percentage of those expressing favourable views not exceeding 14%.
 In most of these countries, concerns about Islamic extremism have been growing.

 There is a large amount of IS supporters online (On apps such as Discord, Telegram, among several other online forums).
 In 2024, at least 10,000 IS fighters were still active in Syria, according to estimates by the Kurdish-led SDF.
 As of 2025, approximately 10,000 suspected IS fighters and their supporters were being held in Syrian detention centres, and tens of thousands of their wives and children were living in secure camps.

+In January 2026, a northeastern Syria offensive conducted by the Syrian transitional government against the Kurdish-led Syrian Democratic Forces (SDF) led to a significant security vacuum, resulting in the escape and mass transfer of thousands of Islamic State detainees.
+Following the SDF's withdrawal from key facilities such as the al-Hawl and al-Shaddadi prisons, the U.S. military began relocating up to 9,000 detainees to Iraq to prevent a resurgence of IS, while Syrian government forces assumed control of several major detention centres, including al-Aqtan prison in Raqqa.